 Civility refers to polite, reasonable, and respectful behavior towards others.
-It involves being aware of how your actions and words affect others and making an effort to engage positively with those around you.
+It involves knowing how your actions and words affect others and engaging positively with those around you.

 Civility in the workplace requires abiding by social norms and organizational rules, communicating effectively, and demonstrating respect for different viewpoints.